Co-op and Career Opportunities

 - Provides a strong basis for pursuing employment opportunities after graduation.

 Urban planners develop solutions for many of society's most pressing problems.
 Planners provide a variety of services to cities, towns, states, regions, and private clients interested in changing their physical, economic, or social structures.
 Planners generate plans for housing the poor, creating jobs, designing public parks, preserving historic buildings, or resolving traffic congestion and environmental problems.
-Some planners specialize in physical planning and design while others analyze policy and develop social, economic, and environmental programs.
+Some planners specialize in physical planning and design while others develop social, economic, and environmental policies programs.
 The University of Cincinnati curriculum allows a student to pursue these specializations.